 - Political behavior doesn’t start in the public sphere and is not limited to it.
 Both our personal and public behavior are rooted in personal philosophy, conceptions of identity – or the absence of it – as well as individual psychology, and a thinking pattern spreads across life realms as well as though groups of people based on the interaction of the individual and the social.

-It is extremely rewarding to treat authoritarianism’s symptoms as separate problems.
-Researchers of ‘populism’ will tell you that they have very little to do with ‘antisemitism’ or ‘fundamentalism’ – even though those things sometimes correlate.
-And the way researchers define and delimit their subject makes sure that nothing fruitful ever comes from their inquiries – least of all some inspired thoughts toward a solution.
+It is extremely rewarding to treat authoritarianism’s symptoms as completely separate problems.
+Researchers of ‘populism’ will tell you that they have very little to do with ‘antisemitism’ or ‘fundamentalism’ – even though those things admittedly correlate in a population.
+The way scholars define and delimit their subject matter makes sure that nothing fruitful ever comes from their inquiries – least of all some inspired thoughts toward a solution.

 - Short-sighted and highly specialized thinking about narrow and poorly defined problems gets you academic tenure and a regular spot on TV as an expert.
 This self-imposed blindness also discourages inter-expertise ventures, let alone genuine, multidisciplinary inquiry.